savonet/book/helloworld.md

 ```

 This instructs Liquidsoap to run the program `out(sine())`{.liquidsoap} which
 plays a sine wave at 440 Hertz.
-The operator^[TODO: terminologie : veut-on
-"operator" ou "function" ?] `sine`{.liquidsoap} is called a _source_: it
+The operator `sine`{.liquidsoap} is called a
-generates audio (here, a sine wave) and `out`{.liquidsoap} is an operator which
+_source_: it generates audio (here, a sine wave) and `out`{.liquidsoap} is an
-takes a source as parameter and plays it on the sound card.
-When running this
+operator which takes a source as parameter and plays it on the sound card.
+When
-program, you should hear the expected sound and see lots of lines looking like
+running this program, you should hear the expected sound and see lots of lines
-this:
+looking like this:

 ```
 2019/07/21 00:12:31 >>> LOG START